lkoepsel/AVR_C/docs/xArm.md

 # Important Considerations
 In the effort to not damage the xArms, please follow the rules:
 1. Always perform a *pos* command on a joint, prior to moving it.
 This will ensure you know the position of the joint.
+You may also perform an *all*, which will show all joint positions.
 2. Move in small increments, test the direction, before attempting a substantive move.
 For example, if the position is *320*, move to position *300*, to confirm the direction is what you expect, prior to moving *100* or more steps.

 ## Test Protocol